 How many snapshots does Windows keep?

 Up to 64 per volume by default.
-The setting is MaxShadowCopies in the registry and is rarely customised.
+The setting is MaxShadowCopies in the registry and is rarely customized.
 On servers with backup software, the effective limit is usually whatever the backup software keeps.

 Is shadow copy data resilient to wiping?

-It is resilient to deleting individual files on the live volume — that is the point.
-It is not resilient to vssadmin delete shadows, full-disk wipe, or physical media damage.
+Resilient to deleting individual files on the live volume, that is the point.
+Not resilient to vssadmin delete shadows, full-disk wipe, physical media damage, or hostile actor with admin privileges.